dergigi/dergigi.github.io/bitcoin/_drafts/2019-05-01-bitcoins-gravity.markdown

 > <cite>[Carl Jung]</cite>

-One could argue, as Carl Jung did in relationship to complexes, that *block chains have people*.
+One could argue, as Carl Jung did in relationship to complexes, that *blockchains have people*.
 At the root of every gravity well is a set of ideas and a group of people which are had by them.

 Once captured, a difference in technicalities can easily become a